How does rewiring work

 Electrical

 The answer to 'how does rewiring work' is that rewiring a home involves completely replacing the existing electrical wiring system with new, up-to-date wiring.
-This process involves removing the old wiring and installing new wiring, outlets, switches, and circuit breakers throughout the home.
-Rewiring is often necessary when an older home has outdated, unsafe, or inadequate electrical systems that need to be upgraded to meet current electrical codes and safety standards.
+This process involves running new electrical cables through the walls, ceilings, and floors to power all the outlets, lights, and other electrical devices in the home.
+Rewiring is often necessary when an older home has outdated, unsafe wiring that needs to be brought up to current electrical codes and standards.

 Step-by-Step Guide